 2. How Do You Clone Yourself on Snapchat?

-Cloning yourself in Snapchat is reasonably straightforward.
-The cloning process requires a lens called “Beside Myself”.
+Cloning yourself on Snapchat is reasonably straightforward.
+The cloning process requires a lens called “Beside Me”.
 You need to download & unlock this lens.

 Once you are through with that, open the Snapchat app and turn on the front camera.
 Now, select the Beside Myself Lens and proceed to take a clear photo of yourself.